Infographic: What is ClinicalTrials.gov?

 "A registry of clinical trials…of experimental treatments for serious or life-threatening diseases and conditions…which provides a description of the purpose or each experimental drug… Information provided shall consist of eligibility criteria for participation and a point of contact for those wanting to enroll in the trial, and shall be in a form that can be readily understood by members of the public..."
 Text of FDAMA (PDF)

 ClinicalTrials.gov launched three years later in 2000 with just a few thousand trials listed.
-It has since swelled to include more than 170,000 registered trials.
+It has since swelled to include more than 325,857 in 50 states and 209 countries.
 While it was originally intended to catalog only trials for “serious or life-threatening diseases," newer requirements by the International Committee of Medical Journal Editors (ICMJE) and the Food and Drug Administration Amendments Act of 2007 (FDAAA) have resulted in more trials for more types of diseases being added to ClincialTrials.gov.

 What Information Can Be Found on ClinicalTrials.gov?

 In addition to a general explanation of ClinicalTrials.gov and a timeline, the "About ClinicalTrials.gov" infographic highlights some of the key types of information that can be found on the site in a single clinical trial entry.
-They include the NCTID number, the type of intervention, the study's design, the planned outcomes, the eligibility criteria and the results database.
-Understanding each of these categories and what they mean, can help people fully understand what a trial requires from a volunteer and what it's trying to achieve, which in turn, helps them to make a decision about participating in the study.
+They include the NCT number, the type of intervention, the study's design, the planned outcomes, the eligibility criteria and the results database.
+Understanding each of these categories and what they mean can help people fully understand what a trial requires from a participant and what the trial is trying to achieve, which in turn, helps people decide about participating in the study.

-Do you have any thoughts on how data from the site could be enhanced in order to people connect with research that relevant to them?
-Please let us know via the comments below or send us a tweet.
+Do you have any thoughts on how data from the site could be enhanced in order to help people connect with research that may be relevant to them?
+Please let us know on Twitter or provide your feedback directly through the NIH Request for Information (deadline is March 14).

 Blog post originally appeared on LillyPad.